 7. If you’re in college, it doesn’t hurt to take a student ID.
 You can get discounts at museums and attractions or even movie tickets (not so much in India, but in Europe, for example at the Acropolis).

-8. If you have travel insurance (I do not) then keep copies of that paperwork in your backpack with phone numbers of who to call when it’s needed.
+8. If you have travel insurance (should you get travel insurance) then keep copies of that paperwork in your backpack with phone numbers of who to call when it’s needed.
+World Nomads Travel Insurance

 9. Some places (like Uganda) required me to get specific vaccinations.
 These were stapled into my passport and still are there.
 If you have to get anything like this, keep a copy of it in case it comes loose and disappears.
 PS: Yellow fever for Uganda does not equal the same vaccination as yellow fever for India; there are different strains.
 Make sure you don’t assume one will carry over to another country’s guidelines.
 Immigration will turn you away on arrival without proper vaccination paperwork if it is required.